-Unlike some cities, Lafayette isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lafayette are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lafayette is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lafayette is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lafayette who work in office and administrative support (11.60%), sales jobs (9.69%), and food service (7.68%).

 One of the benefits of Lafayette is that there is very little traffic.
 The average commute to work is 18.05 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Lafayette are slightly better educated than the national average of 21.84% for all cities and towns, with 24.31% of adults in Lafayette having a bachelor's degree or advanced degree.
+The education level of Lafayette citizens is a little higher than the average for US cities and towns: 24.31% of adults in Lafayette have at least a bachelor's degree.

 The per capita income in Lafayette in 2010 was $21,892, which is middle income relative to Indiana and the nation.
 This equates to an annual income of $87,568 for a family of four.
 However, Lafayette contains both very wealthy and poor people as well.